chernikovalexey/Prevel/Docs/Extensions/Core.md

 Where __prevel-ext-core.js__ is file contains [this code](https://github.com/chernikovalexey/Prevel/blob/master/Extensions/Core.js).

-Benefits of using more 4.3 Kb (uncompressed) a below...
+Benefits of using more 4.3 Kb (uncompressed) are below...

 ###pl.map(array, function)